prashanth-deutsch/lottie/README.md

-# lottie
+# Include Lottie animations in your HTML files

-Implement Lottie animations just by renaming your json file
+Replace illustration.json with your Lottie json file and you are good to go.